 One thing to note: Some advisors at the firm may also work as brokers and/or licensed insurance agents.
 In these non-advisor capacities, they earn commissions and transaction-based fees, which can pose potential conflicts of interest.
 That said, when acting as an advisor, they are legally bound by their fiduciary duty and must act in the client’s best interest.

 Opening an Account With Mariner Wealth Advisors

 To open an account with MWA, the best option is to fill out the contact form on the firm’s website.
 You can also call the main office line at (913) 904-5700.

 All information is accurate as of the writing of this article.

 Tips for Finding the Right Financial Advisor

-- Use SmartAsset’s free matching tool.
-It will connect you with up to three advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- SmartAsset’s free matching tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Ask prospective advisors what happens to your account if the advisor becomes seriously sick or incapacitated.
 It's important that there is a contingency plan to cover client services — and that you know what it is and that you are comfortable with it.
 If your advisor is an owner or managing member, particularly at a small firm, you should know who else has banking and trading authority and if there is a succession plan in the event your advisor suddenly dies or leaves the firm.